 TDI: 1-2 What's this?

 From the exotic food, other than the crocodile meat, I had a chance to enjoy raw worms.
-I know, it sounds gross, but they were marinated, and that’s what makes a huge difference.
+I know it sounds gross, but they were marinated, and that’s what makes the difference.
 Honestly, they tasted similar to oysters.

 Other than the exotic food, locals make all kinds of stews: Beef, pork, chicken, shrimp, fish, accompanied by a variety of exotic herbs and vegetables.
-The unique thing is, vendors, don’t sell them on the street.
+The unique thing is, vendors don’t sell them on the street.
 Instead, at the porches of their homes.
-That experience has changed my life and I wrote about it in my Philippines story.
+Patrons can enjoy meals on their porches or inside their homes.
+That experience has changed my life, and I wrote about it in my story about the Philippines.

 5. El Salvador